-Account sales are sales where you issue an invoice for the sale of goods/services to the customer.
+On account sales are used to track product purchases that the customer intends to pay at a later date.
+By placing a purchase on account, you will create an invoice for that sale that the customer will need to pay.
 Turning on the QuickBooks Online integration allows you to create invoices for account sales in QuickBooks Online easily.

-- Account Sales must have a customer associated with them
+- Attach a customer to the sale.
+On account sales must have a customer associated with them.

 Allocating a customer to the sale

-QuickBooks Online will allocate a customer to the invoice based on a matching Company Name in Retail POS.
-If there is no Company Name entered in Retail POS, we will look up the customer in QuickBooks Online using the Retail POS First + Last Name.
+QuickBooks Online will allocate a customer to the invoice based on a matching company name in Retail POS.
+If there is no company name entered in Retail POS, the customer first and last name will be allocated.
 If there are still no matching customers, a new customer will be created in QuickBooks Online based on the customer details in Retail POS.

 You can take payment for the sale in either Retail POS or QuickBooks Online.

-- Locate the customer's on account sale in sales history, and click Apply payment / refund.
+- Locate the customer's on account sale and click Apply payment / refund.

 - Select the method of payment from the Payment type drop-down.